isomerpages/pa-chingay/_join-us/Volunteers.md

 1\.
 Manage the arrival and departure of performers and organized groups by chartered buses
 2\.
 Manage the buses at the various Coach Reporting areas
 3\.
-Ensure the orderliness at the Coach Reporting areas
+Ensure the orderliness at the Coach Reporting Centre

 |  |   |
 | -------- | -------- |